Deb-Aru/more-less-box-2/README.md

 Inside div class create a h3 and give it a name.

-Then create a 'p classe' called "more-less-area collapsed". p class="more-less-area collapsed" end put some text which will be the one of your fact box.
+Then create a 'p classe' called "more-less-area collapsed". p class="more-less-area collapsed" and put some text which will be the one of your fact box.

 Now you need a button so create an 'a classe' called "more-less button". a class= "more-less-button"

 Add this href: "javascript:void(0);"onclick="toggleMoreLess('.more-less-area')">Show/Hide

- Don't forget to close </a> and </div>
+ Don't forget to close /a and /div

 Now you need to operate on your javascript writing this function: toggleMoreLess(areaClass){